ibrahimt2/ThreeJSCube/README.md

 In the command line of a folder, enter the following commands one by one.
 ```
 git clone https://github.com/ibrahimt2/ThreeJSCube.git
+# Navigate to the newly created folder with source code
+cd ThreeJSCube
 npm i
 npm start
 ```